New Zealand's Jacinda Ardern, an icon to many, to step down

 “But I am not leaving because it was hard.
 Had that been the case I probably would have departed two months into the job,” she said.
 “I am leaving because with such a privileged role comes responsibility.
 The responsibility to know when you are the right person to lead, and also, when you are not.”

-Australian Prime Minister Anthony Albanese, whose Labor Party is aligned with New Zealand’s ruling party, said Ardern “has shown the world how to lead with intellect and strength.”
+Australian Prime Minister Anthony Albanese said Ardern “has shown the world how to lead with intellect and strength.”

-“She has demonstrated that empathy and insight are powerful leadership qualities,” Albanese tweeted.
+Canadian Prime Minister Justin Trudeau thanked Ardern on Twitter for her friendship and “empathic, compassionate, strong, and steady leadership.”

-With China becoming more assertive in the Pacific, Ardern had tried to take a more diplomatic approach than neighboring Australia, which had ended up feuding with China.
-In an interview with The Associated Press last month, she'd said that building relationships with small Pacific nations shouldn't become a game of one-upmanship with China.
+Ardern charted an independent course for New Zealand.
+She tried to take a more diplomatic approach to China than neighboring Australia, which had ended up feuding with Beijing.
+In an interview with the AP last month, she said that building relationships with small Pacific nations shouldn't become a game of one-upmanship with China.

-Ardern last month announced a wide-ranging Royal Commission of Inquiry would look into whether the government made the right decisions in battling COVID-19 and how it could better prepare for future pandemics.
-Its report is due next year.
+New Zealand Opposition Leader Christopher Luxon said Ardern had been a strong ambassador for the country on the world stage.
+He said that for his party “nothing changes” and it remains intent on winning this year's general elections to “deliver a government that can get things done for the New Zealand people.”

+Ardern announced that vote would be held on Oct.
+14, and that she would remain a lawmaker until then.
+Deputy Prime Minister Grant Robertson announced that he won’t contest the leadership of the Labour Party, throwing the competition open.

+It’s unclear who will take over as prime minister until the election.

-The Labour Party caucus will vote for a new leader on Sunday.
-If no candidate gets at least two-thirds support, then the leadership contest will go to the wider party membership.
-Ardern has recommended the party chose her replacement by the time she finishes in the role on Feb.
-7.
+If no candidate gets at least two-thirds support from the caucus when Labour lawmakers vote on Sunday, then the leadership contest will go to the wider party membership.
+Ardern has recommended the party chose her replacement by the time she steps down.

+Ardern said she hadn't had too much time to reflect on her tenure in the role, although noted it had been marked with crises.

+“It’s one thing to lead your country in peace times, it’s another to lead them through crisis.
+There’s a greater weight of responsibility, a greater vulnerability amongst the people, and so in many ways, I think that will be what sticks with me,” she said.
+"I had the privilege of being alongside New Zealand during crisis, and they placed their faith in me.”

 “And so to Neve, Mum is looking forward to being there when you start school this year,” Ardern said.
 “And to Clarke, let’s finally get married.”